ivotron/popper2-paper/paper.md

 Popper allows users to continuously validate their workflows by allowing them to export workflows as CI pipelines for different continuous integration services like Travis, Circle, Jenkins, etc.
 The tool provides a `ci` subcommand that can be used to generate CI configuration files for different CI services.
 To set up CI for a project using Popper, it is required to generate a CI configuration file, push the project to Github and enable the repository on the CI provider.
-Using CI with Popper workflows enhances the reproducibility guarantees as continuous validation helps to keep a check on various breaking changes like outdated dependencies, broken links, deleted docker images, etc.
+Using CI with Popper workflows enhances the reproducibility guarantees as continuous validation helps to keep a check on various breaking changes like outdated dependencies, broken links, deleted Docker images, etc.
 Another benefit of using CI with Popper is that even without changes, jobs can be configured so that they run periodically (e.g. once a week), to ensure that they are in a healthy state.

 # Case Study {#sec:casestudy}